hfuss/quorum-on-k8s/README.md

 ### Development

-Right now, development consists of iterating on the Quorum chart:
+Right now, development consists of deploying the Racecourse and Quorum charts:

 ```bash
 # deploys the chart